Q What sort of damage do birds cause in the garden?

 A cage can be costly and is not practical for large trees.
 Visual deterrents are the only alternative.
 The deterrents should be changed and moved frequently to avoid birds getting accustomed to them.

-Q Which birds strip shrubs of berries?
+Q Which fruiting shrubs get stripped of berries first?

 Q Which birds strip flowers?